 Dried New Mexico Chile Peppers

-Dried New Mexico chiles contain vitamin A, C, the B vitamins and significant amounts of iron, thiamine, niacin, magnesium and riboflavin.
-Chiles are cholesterol-free, saturated fat-free, low calorie, low sodium, and high in fiber.
+Dried New Mexico chiles contain iron, thiamine, niacin, magnesium, riboflavin and vitamins A, B, and C. Chiles are cholesterol-free, saturated fat-free, low calorie, low sodium, and high in fiber.

 Restaurants currently purchasing this product as an ingredient for their menu.